Rohan-s18/Rohan-s18/README.md

 I am a Research Assistant for the Al Quraishi Lab at Columbia University.
 I work on Protein-Protein Interaction (PPI) models that model physical binding events that occur between protein chains.

+I graduated from Case Western Reserve University in May 2024 with a BS in Computer Science and minors in Physics and Mathematics.
+If you're ever interested in knowing what CS, Physics or Math classes you should take here, please feel free to reach out!

 Check out my personal website **<a href="https://jocularglint54.com">here</a>**
 https://jocularglint54.com